MalikTolegen/deeplab-sensor-fusion/README.md

-# DeepLabV3+ with CBAM for Semantic Segmentation
+# DeepLabV3+ with CBAM and Sensor Fusion

-An advanced implementation of DeepLabV3+ with Convolutional Block Attention Module (CBAM) for semantic segmentation tasks, featuring model optimization techniques including quantization-aware training and pruning.
+An advanced implementation of DeepLabV3+ with Convolutional Block Attention Module (CBAM) and sensor fusion for semantic segmentation tasks.
+This implementation includes model optimization techniques like quantization-aware training and pruning, with a focus on fusing visual and sensor data for improved segmentation performance.

 ## Key Features

 - **DeepLabV3+ Architecture**: State-of-the-art semantic segmentation model
 - **CBAM Integration**: Convolutional Block Attention Module for improved feature extraction
+- **Sensor Fusion**: Combines visual and sensor data for enhanced segmentation
 - **Model Optimization**:
   - Quantization-Aware Training (QAT) for efficient inference
-  - Post-Training Quantization (PTQ)
   - Structured and unstructured pruning
   - Model fusion for optimized performance
+- **Experiment Framework**:
+  - Automated experiment runner for different configurations
+  - Performance comparison across batch sizes and pruning settings
+  - TensorBoard integration for training visualization
 - **Flexible Configuration**: Easy-to-configure training and optimization parameters
 - **Multi-Backend Support**: Compatible with various hardware backends including CUDA and CPU